 For questions or concerns about Clayworks construction activity:

-Paving of the new 8th Street and the extension of 9th Street is nearly complete, enhancing connectivity and setting the stage for a more walkable, accessible Clayworks campus.
+Construction of the new 8th Street and the extension of 9th Street is now complete.
+These new connections will open for public use later this summer, improving access and circulation throughout the Clayworks campus.

 Here’s a list of some of the most common questions we receive and our responses to each question.